Songs and reflections of the heart

 • David had been anointed to be the next king, but it would be many years before it happened.
 In the meanwhile, there would be much conflict in which David had to trust God and do what he thought he needed to do.
 David didn’t test God by unnecessarily putting himself in harm’s way, rather he looked to God for wisdom and acted accordingly.
 When David had opportunities to kill King Saul, he refused to do so and instead waited for God to act.

-This is the area where we typically fail: Adam and Eve could not wait for God to give them knowledge so they grabbed for it; Abraham and Sarah could not wait for God to give them a son through Sarah and so they used Hagar; Jacob could not wait for his inheritance so he and Rebekah had to trick Isaac; Moses could not wait for God to provide water by just speaking to the rock and so he had to strike it.
+This is an area where we typically fail: Adam and Eve could not wait for God to give them knowledge so they grabbed for it; Abraham and Sarah could not wait for God to give them a son through Sarah and so they used Hagar; Jacob could not wait for his inheritance so he and Rebekah had to trick Isaac; Moses could not wait for God to provide water by just speaking to the rock and so he had to strike it.
 In contrast, to be obedient, David was willing to wait for God to replace Saul and did not take advantage of the opportunities he had to kill him.

 Saul

-Dancing in the Kingdom – Table of contents
+Dancing in the Kingdom- Table of Contents

-Part 1 – Shadows of the Kingdom, Chapter 8 – Kings and Kingdoms
+Dancing In the Kingdom – Part 1 – Shadows of the Kingdom – Chapter 8– Kings and kingdoms

-[Bible references: 1 Samuel 9:2; 13:1-14; 15:15; 1 Kings 13:6]
+[Bible references: 1 Samuel 9:2; 13:1-14; 15:1-35; 1 Kings 13:6]

 God gave Israel a king in the mold of other kings.
 In physical appearance, King Saul was a tall, handsome son of a powerful man, but spiritually, Saul would continue the national habit of “doing what was right in his own sight.”
 In fact, there were times when Saul was talking to Samuel that Saul made references to “Yahweh your God” instead of “Yahweh our God.”
 (That phrase had also been used by Jacob before his wresting match with God and would be used again by King Jeroboam at a later time.)
 Saul had ceased to trust in God.
 There would also be other times when, instead of leaning on God for victory, Saul would also resort to making foolish, rash vows.